 5 - Do your research

 It's fair to say there are a lot of vehicles and equipment types in Farming Simulator 22.
-The FS22 store has as many options for brands as sim racers like Gran Turismo and Forza.
+The FS22 store has as many options for brands as sim racers like Gran Turismo 7 and Forza Motorsport.
 Things may look flash, but you have to go for substance over style in FS22.

 Know what you're needing and shop around to see if there's not a cheaper or better option available somewhere else before clicking buy.